How to Structure Content So AI Models Cite You

 Think about how a busy reader would scan your page.
 If they can quickly find the answer they need, so can an AI.

-Vague content doesn't get cited.
-AI models favor specificity because specific answers are more useful to the person asking.
+AI models favor specific content because specific answers are more useful to the person asking.
+Real numbers, named tools, and concrete recommendations get cited.
+Generic advice gets skipped.

 Compare these two responses to "how much does a CRM cost?"